ZeeOgre/LoadOrderManager/ZO.LOM.App/docs/README.md

 ![Nexus Address Zohst](img/nexus_address_zohst.png)

 The number at the end of the URL is the Nexus ID.
-In this case, paste the whole URL into the Nexus URL field.
+In this case, paste the whole URL INTO the Nexus URL field.

 ## Load Order Window
 ---